xizon/Uix-Page-Builder/README.md

 ### Updates

+##### = 1.7.5 (January 3, 2025) =

+* Fix: Security fixes, assign specific permissions to shortcodes.
+* Fix: Fixed a possible permission security issue with preview shortcodes.
+* Fix: Escape variables at the point of output

 ##### = 1.7.3 (July 5, 2021) =

 * Fix: Fixed the display and escaping problem of the code block in the editor.